-From family-friendly museums and restaurants to satisfy every palate, to exciting nightlife, cultural experiences and spectacular people-watching, Baltimore’s Inner Harbor offers more to see and do than you can imagine.
+From family-friendly museums and restaurants that satisfy every palate, to exciting nightlife, cultural experiences and spectacular people-watching, Baltimore’s Inner Harbor offers more to see and do than you can imagine.

 Things to Do Around Baltimore Harbor

 Inner Harbor visitors could come back day after day and still have plenty to see and explore.
 Looking for ideas for things to do around the bustling center of Baltimore?
-Here are some of our Inner Harbor favorites:
+Check out these Inner Harbor activities:

 Take a Cruise on the Bay with Watermark

 Cruise the Inner Harbor and beyond on the 65-foot BIG RED BOAT.
 Choose from daily, 45-minute narrated cruises; a Friday night, 90-minute “Key Bridge Cruise”; or a Saturday night, 60-minute “City Lights Cruise.”

 Get in the Spirit with Baltimore Spirit Cruises